Xylitol: Metabolism

-About 50% of eaten xylitol is absorbed via the intestines.
-Of the remaining 50% that is not absorbed by the intestines, in humans, 50–75% of the xylitol remaining in the gut is fermented by gut bacteria into short-chain organic acids and gases, which may produce flatulence.
-The remnant unabsorbed xylitol that escapes fermentation is excreted unchanged, mostly in feces; less than 2 g of xylitol out of every 100 g ingested is excreted via urine.
+About 50% of ingested xylitol is absorbed via the intestines.
+In humans, 50–75% of the xylitol not absorbed in the gut is fermented by gut bacteria into short-chain organic acids and gases, potentially leading to flatulence.
+Any remnant unabsorbed xylitol that escapes fermentation is excreted unchanged, mostly in feces; less than 2 g of xylitol out of every 100 g ingested is excreted via urine.

-Xylitol ingestion also increases motilin secretion, which may be related to xylitol's ability to cause diarrhea.
-The less-digestible but fermentable nature of xylitol also contributes to constipation relieving effects.
+Xylitol ingestion also increases motilin secretion, which may be related to the ability of xylitol to cause diarrhea.
+The less-digestible but fermentable nature of xylitol also contributes to constipation-relieving effects.